Obra-Studio/obra-icons-mr/packages/obra-icons-svelte/README.md

 Obra Icons for <a href="https://svelte.dev/">Svelte</a>.

 A simple, consistent set of icons, perfect for user interfaces.
-Obra Icons consists of more than 950 icons.
+Obra Icons consists of more than 1000 icons.

 ## Installation

 ```bash
 npm install obra-icons-svelte
 ```

+This package works with Svelte 3/4/5.

 ## Importing an icon